parhamr/library-to-go/README.md

 1. Use your OS package manager ([Homebrew](http://mxcl.github.com/homebrew/) recommended, on OS X) to install GCC
 2. Install [RVM](https://rvm.io/)
 3. Use RVM to install the zlib, ncurses, readline, openssl and iconv packages
-4. Use your OS package manager to install PostgreSQL, Sphinx, ImageMagick
+4. Use your OS package manager to install PostgreSQL, Sphinx (with PostgreSQL support), and ImageMagick
 5. Use RVM to accept and install this repository’s .rvmrc file
 6. Use [Bundler](http://gembundler.com/) to install the Rubygems for this repository
 7. Create `config/database.yml` from `config/database.example.yml` and edit it for values on your system